intership-training/react-query-hook/README.md

 #### Requirement
 - use AntD for UI Framework
-- use Axois for REST Client
+- use Axios for REST Client
 - use React Query to keep state
 - create at least one input to call API
 - create visualization from API data